 - A good amount of magic resistance; around +++.. will help you resist banishment quite frequently (>95%), and additional pips will make it nearly impossible.

 - Good defenses, and lots of HP.
-Despite the shallow depth, the monsters in Elf:3 are just a notch under Vaults:5 in terms of damage; smiting, hellfire, LCS, bolts of everything, and major melee and ranged physical damage are all present.
-Deflect Missiles will be quite helpful here, if you can get your hands on it, though it won't help against greater demons or hellfire.
+Despite the shallow depth, the monsters in Elf:3 are just a notch under Vaults:5 in terms of damage; smiting, hellfire, Lehudib's Crystal Spear, bolts of everything, and major melee and ranged physical damage are all present.
+A scarf of repulsion will be quite helpful here, if you can get your hands on one, though it won't help against Fireballs, greater demons, or damnation.

 - A good way of killing elves fast.
-If you are a fighter type, with a good weapon and solid weapon skill, you'll probably kill them quickly enough so long as you don't take on too many high-tier elves at once.
-The level 6 Bolt of Fire/Cold spells work well, as do Poisonous Cloud and Freezing Cloud.
-Corridors are plenty, so simply shout for attention, let a couple enemies see you, walk down the corridor, and fill the halls with your deadly mist of choice.
+If you are a martial type with a good weapon and solid weapon skill, you'll probably kill them quickly enough so long as you don't take on too many high-tier elves at once.
+For spellcasters, 5th- or 6th-level spells like Starburst, Ozocubu's Refrigeration, Fireball, Bolt of Magma, Lightning Bolt, or Freezing Cloud work well.

 - The danger level in Elven Halls is volatile, and you should bring as many emergency items as you can.
-On Elf:3, a massive section of the map is filled with very deadly opponents, so scrolls of teleportation have a good chance landing you in danger, but scrolls of blinking remain effective.
-If you are not fully prepared to face the dangers there, do not enter; you can always come back later once you're a higher level.
+On Elf:3, a massive section of the map is filled with very deadly opponents, so scrolls of teleportation have a good chance of landing you in danger, but scrolls of blinking remain effective.
+If you are not fully prepared to face the dangers there, do not enter; you can always come back once you're higher level.